raifdmueller/practical-llm-field-notes/01-what-works-well.md

 - Providing step-by-step tutorials
 - Explaining error messages and debugging steps
 - Creating analogies and examples for difficult topics
+- Ad-hoc code explanations ("What does this function do?")

 **Learnings:** Best when you can iteratively refine the explanation depth and style.